Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{Mrk~110}

-The source shows soft X-ray excess below $\sim$~2\keV{} and a narrow Fe~K$_{\alpha}$ core at $\sim$~6.37\keV{} along with a broad iron emission component in the 6$-$7\keV{} band (Fig.~A1).
-We noticed a hump-like structure around 15$-$30\keV{} resembling Compton hump, albeit the strength is weak.
-Therefore, we did not employ the distant reflection model {\tt xillverCp} and modeled the narrow Fe~K$_{\alpha}$ core using a simple Gaussian line {\tt zGauss[Narrow]} with the width fixed at $\sigma=10$\ev{}.
-The line centroid energy is at $E_{\rm c}=6.37_{-0.02}^{+0.01}$\keV{}.
-The broad iron emission feature along with the weak Compton hump are well fitted by the relativistic disk reflection model {\tt relxillCp}.
-We find that the model, {\tt TBabs*({relxillCp$+$zGauss[Narrow]$+$nthComp})}, best represents the hard X-ray (3$-$78\keV{}) spectra of the source with $\chi^{2}/\rm{dof}=1217.0/1154$.
-By extrapolating the hard X-ray best-fit model down to 0.3\keV{}, we find that the model is unable to fit the broadband (0.3$-$78\keV{}) spectra satisfactorily with significant residuals observed in the hard X-ray band, providing $\chi^{2}/\rm{dof}=1901.2/1433$.
-This suggests that the relativistic reflection model {\tt relxillCp} cannot self-consistently fit both the soft and hard X-ray excess emission, and an extra warm Comptonization for soft X-ray excess is perhaps needed, as found by \citet{Porquet_2024}.
-Hence, we add the warm Comptonization model {\tt compTT} and find that the model {\tt TBabs*({compTT$+$relxillCp$+$zGauss[Narrow]$+$nthComp})} represents the broadband spectra well with $\chi^{2}/\rm{dof}=1707.4/1424$, where the soft X-ray excess is fitted by {\tt compTT}, and {\tt relxillCp} describes the broad iron emission feature together with the Compton hump.
-The Bayesian analysis strongly prefers the warm coronal origin of soft X-ray excess over the high-density disk reflection with $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 1995.2-1861.4 =133.8>10$.
+The source exhibits soft X-ray excess below $\sim$2\keV{} and a narrow Fe~K$_{\alpha}$ core at $\sim$6.37\keV{} along with a broad Fe~K emission feature of width $\sim$0.15\keV{} in the 6$-$7\keV{} band, and a Compton hump like structure in the 15$-$30\keV{} band (Fig.~A1).
+The modeling of the Compton hump with distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) is found to be significant with $>$99.99\% confidence and $\Delta {\rm DIC}=28.0$ and $20.1$, respectively.
+The broad Fe~K emission line fitted by the relativistic disk reflection ({\tt relxillCp}) model has a significance of $>$99.99\% with $\Delta {\rm DIC}=38.4>10$.
+Therefore, the model {\tt TBabs*({relxillCp$+$xillverCp$+$nthComp})} best represents the hard X-ray (3$-$78\keV{}) spectra of Mrk~110 with $\chi^{2}/\rm{dof}=1233.7/1155$, where the distant reflection ({\tt xillverCp}) component fits the narrow Fe~K$_{\alpha}$ core and most of the Compton hump, while the relativistic disk reflection ({\tt relxillCp}) component fits the broad Fe~K emission line and part of the Compton hump.
+By extrapolating the hard X-ray best-fit model down to 0.3\keV{}, we find that the model is unable to fit the broadband (0.3$-$78\keV{}) spectra satisfactorily with significant residuals observed in the hard X-ray band, providing $\chi^{2}/\rm{dof}=1904.4/1434$.
+This suggests that the relativistic reflection model {\tt relxillCp} cannot self-consistently fit both the soft and hard X-ray excess emission, and an extra warm Comptonization for soft X-ray excess is perhaps needed, as found by \cite{Porquet_2024}.
+Hence, we add the warm Comptonization model {\tt compTT} and find that the model {\tt TBabs*({compTT$+$relxillCp$+$xillverCp$+$nthComp})} represents the broadband spectra well with $\chi^{2}/\rm{dof}=1647/1425$, where the soft X-ray excess is fitted by {\tt compTT}, and {\tt relxillCp} describes the broad Fe~K emission feature and part of the Compton hump.
+The Bayesian analysis strongly prefers the warm coronal origin of soft X-ray excess over high-density disk reflection with $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 1996.5-1752.8 = 243.7>>10$.
+The significance of the warm coronal emission as computed by the MLR test is $>$99.99\%.
 In Fig.~A2, we show the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
-Fig.~A3 presents the best-fit spectral energy flux model with {\tt relxillCp}, {\tt zGauss[Narrow]}, and {\tt nthcomp} components.
-With the LOS Galactic absorption ({\tt TBabs}), we can write the broadband best-fit model as
+Fig.~A3 presents the best-fit averaged spectral energy flux model with {\tt compTT}, {\tt relxillCp}, {\tt xillverCp}, and {\tt nthComp} components.
+With the LOS Galactic absorption ({\tt TBabs}), we can write the broadband best-fit model as \begin{linenomath}